TanjaKec/DSBCinR/content/module2/_index.en.md

 #### What you will learn:

-*	`dplyr`’s key data manipulation verbs: select, mutate, filter, arrange and summarise/summarize
+* dplyr’s key data manipulation verbs: select, mutate, filter, arrange and summarise/summarize
-* To aggregate data by groups
+* to aggregate data by groups
-* To chain data manipulation operations using the pipe operator
+* to chain data manipulation operations using the pipe operator
-* Basic principles of effective data visualisation
+* basic principles of effective data visualisation
-* To specify `ggplot2` building blocks and combine them to create graphical display
+* to specify ggplot2 building blocks and combine them to create graphical display
-* About the philosophy that guides `ggplot2`: grammatical elements (layers) and aesthetic mapping
+* about the philosophy that guides ggplot2: grammatical elements (layers) and aesthetic mappings
-*	Visualising data with maps
+* visualising data with maps

 -----------------------------
 © 2021 Tatjana Kecojevic